 During the quarter ended June 30, 2006, the Company issued \$275.0 million (\$225.0 million in May and \$50.0 million in June) of 4% notes that mature on June 1, 2013 unless earlier redeemed, repurchased or converted.
-The 4% notes are senior unsecured obligations and rank equal to other senior unsecured debt of the Company and all future senior unsecured debt of the Company.
-The 4% notes may be converted at the option of the holders into the Company's common stock at an initial conversion price of \$9.55 per share.
+The 4% notes are senior unsecured obligations and rank equal to other senior unsecured debt of the Company and all future senior unsecured debt of the Company's common stock at an initial conversion price of \$9.55 per share.

-At any time on or after June 1, 2009, if the closing price of the Company's common stock for at least 20 trading days in the 30-consecutive-trading-day period ending on the date one day prior to the date of a notice of redemption is greater than 140% of the applicable conversion price on the date of such notice, the Company, at its option, may redeem the 4% notes in whole or in part, at a redemption price in cash equal to 100% of the principal amount of the 4% notes to be redeemed, plus accrued and unpaid interest, if any, to the redemption date.
+At any time on or after June 1, 2009, if the closing price of the Company's common stock for at least 20 trading days in the 30consecutive-trading-day period ending on the date one day prior to the date of a notice of redemption is greater than 140% of the applicable conversion price on the date of such notice, the Company, at its option, may redeem the 4% notes in whole or in part, at a redemption price in cash equal to 100% of the principal amount of the 4% notes to be redeemed, plus accrued and unpaid interest, if any, to the redemption date.
 The 4% notes are not redeemable prior to June 1, 2009.
 Upon occurrence of a "fundamental change", as defined in the indenture governing the 4% notes, holders of the notes may require the Company to redeem the notes at a price equal to 100% of the principal amount plus accrued and unpaid interest or, in certain cases, to convert the notes at an increased conversion rate based on the price paid per share of the Company's common stock in the transaction constituting the fundamental change.